matthewafay/Army-Men-II-Win-11-GFX-Improvement/README.md

 2. Include property-based tests for functions with variable inputs
 3. Update documentation for any new features
 4. Ensure all tests pass before submitting changes

+## Disclaimer

+**AI-Assisted Development**: This script was created with assistance from AI tools and may contain errors or unexpected behavior.
+While extensively tested, users should:

+- **Review the script** before running it on their systems
+- **Backup important files** before making changes
+- **Test in a safe environment** first if possible
+- **Report issues** if you encounter problems

+The script modifies system registry settings and downloads external files.
+Use at your own discretion and risk.

 ## License